Why do more Australian doctors and teachers seek alternative education for children?

 Australian medical professionals and teachers share something in common.
 They recognise the critical gap in the education system and are trying to do something about it.

 Both teachers and medical professionals are recognising that Australian schools fail to teach children according to their brain development or learning style.
-As they become parents themselves, they look for alternative education for children and are flocking to early learning schools such as Shichida Australia where they are quickly becoming the centre’s largest demographic.
+As they become parents themselves, they look for alternative education for their children.
+They flock to holistic early learning schools such as Shichida Australia where they are quickly becoming the centre’s largest demographic.

-The Shichida Method is a holistic teaching method coined by a Japanese school teacher who recognised the importance of early childhood stimulation and parenting on shaping a person’s entire life.
-Shichida is one of the only teaching methods that cater to children’s subconscious learning style and reflects the brain’s acquisition of abilities in its age-specific curriculum.
-Not only that, Shichida includes parents in its classes to get them actively involved in their child’s education – a factor that is widely agreed upon by experts to directly affect children’s motivation to learn and their success at school.
+The Shichida Method is a holistic teaching method coined by Makoto Shichida.
+He was a notable figure in the field of education in Japan.
+Professor Shichida recognised the importance of early childhood stimulation and parenting on shaping a person’s entire life.
+The Shichida Early Learning Method is one of the only teaching methods that cater to children’s subconscious learning style.
+This method also reflects the brain’s acquisition of abilities in its age-specific curriculum.
+Furthermore, Shichida includes parents in its classes.
+This gets parents actively involved in their child’s education.
+This in an important factor that is widely agreed upon by experts to directly affect children’s motivation to learn and their success at school.

 Unfortunately, the early learning education system in Australia is unfortunately ignored, despite overwhelming evidence of its immense societal benefits.
 Lack of awareness or cultural rejection of education and intelligence leads to inadequate brain development in many Australian children before they start school.
 This deficiency hampers crucial foundations for learning, such as literacy, numeracy, language, social skills, emotional intelligence, concentration, and imagination.
 In comparison, other OECD countries invest more in early learning programs, contributing to Australian children falling behind globally.